rnsharma478/cbh21-protein-solubility-challenge/submission/README.md

 # Brute-Force

-This is our submission for the CBH2021 hackathon.
+This is our submission for the CBH2021 hackathon changed 14:32.